val-nvs/film-camera/README.md

 ## About:

 3D printed film camera, designed to use standard 35mm 36exp film.
-Capable of taking photos and making 1 to 4 short clips at 4 FPS
+Capable of taking photos and making 1 to 4 short clips per roll.

 Goals: